Skip to content

 • High-yield savings accounts: Though the interest rates on high-yield savings accounts can be up to 25 times greater than with traditional savings accounts, they often require a minimum balance, and access to the account is limited;

-• Certificate of deposits (CDs): A certificate of deposit is an FDIC-insured fixed-term savings product.
-Unlike in savings accounts, the deposited funds must remain intact for the entirety of their term or risk penalty fees or lost interest.
-The trade-off for this reduced liquidity is higher interest; also, longer periods generally have higher rates.
-Investors with balances of $100k or more can even opt for a jumbo CD in return for higher interest rates;
+• Certificate of deposits (CDs): A certificate of deposit (CD) is a fixed-term savings product with FDIC insurance.
+While funds must stay untouched for the entire term to avoid penalties or lost interest, the trade-off is higher interest, especially for longer periods.
+Investors with $100k or more can choose a jumbo CD for even higher interest rates;

 • Money market deposit accounts (MMDAs): MMDAs offer higher interest rates than traditional savings accounts, as well as check-writing and debit card privileges.
-These financial vehicles are FDIC-insured and provide a safe place to store your money, though they are generally more helpful in the short term than as a long-term investment.
+These financial vehicles are FDIC-insured and provide a safe place to store your money.

 How to safely invest $100k — things to consider